nloyfer/wgbs_tools/tutorial/README.md

 - **TODO** - add reference to atlas segmentation

 ### Average methylation over blocks
 ⚠️ Requires segmentation in the form of a wgbstools `.bed` file.
-See [`.bed`.](https://github.com/rsegel/wgbs_tools/blob/master/docs/bed_format.md) or use output from [`wgbstools segment`](https://github.com/rsegel/wgbs_tools/tree/master/tutorial#segmentation)⚠️
+See [`.bed`.](https://github.com/nloyfer/wgbs_tools/blob/master/docs/bed_format.md) or use output from [`wgbstools segment`](https://github.com/nloyfer/wgbs_tools/tree/master/tutorial#segmentation)⚠️
-Given segmentation of a genomic region into blocks, we can calculate the average methylation level of each block in each of our beta files:
+Given a segmentation of a genomic region into blocks, we can calculate the average methylation level of each block in each of our beta files:
 ```zsh
 $ wgbstools beta_to_table blocks.small.bed.gz --betas *beta | column -t
 chr   start      end        startCpG  endCpG   Lung_STL002.small  Pancreas_STL002.small  Sigmoid_Colon_STL003.small